 I couldn’t have survived without the help of Jo at the Tokyo Chapter.
 Literally, everything we saw, did and ate was something we read on her blog!

-I would sit down and write a list of what you want to do and then plan your days around that!
+I would sit down and write a list of what you want to do first, and THEN plan your days around that!

 Stay close to train stations